Saturday, January 1st 2022, 1:31 am - Hockey is all fun and games until it's played outside and both teams have to face Mother Nature.

 The Winter Classic is an outdoor hockey game that is a part of the regular hockey season, but it's played outdoors, where the unpredictable elements live.
 The game takes place on, or very close to, New Year's Day.

-The Winter Classic is based on the Heritage Classic in 2003, when the Edmonton Oilers and the Montreal Canadiens played in Edmonton, Alberta.
+The Winter Classic is based on the Heritage Classic in 2003, when the Edmonton Oilers and the Montreal Canadiens played in Edmonton, Alta.

-In December 2006, Miller tried to pitch the idea again, this time, successfully.
+In December 2006, Miller pitched the idea again, but this time, successfully.
 The Winter Classic is one of hockey's most-watched events, but there have certainly been complications due to, you guessed it, weather.

 2008 - ORCHARD PARK, NEW YORK - RALPH WILSON STADIUM